Meth Overdoses: How to Save a Life

 In the Event of an Overdose

-A meth overdose is a serious medical emergency and requires professional attention immediately.
+A methamphetamine overdose is a serious medical emergency and requires professional attention immediately.
 Unlike opioid overdoses, there is no over-the-counter medication to counteract the effects of meth.
 One of the biggest challenges with a meth overdose is the mental side effects the person may be feeling.
 Hallucinations, delusions, and distrust can make it difficult to get the person the help they need.
 This is why it is imperative to call for medical help for a suspected overdose.
 They are professionals and are equipped to provide the care needed to prevent a meth overdose from becoming more severe.

 Who Is at Risk of a Meth Overdose?

 Anyone who takes meth is at risk of an overdose, no matter their age, gender, or ethnicity.
 Even those taking meth long-term can experience an overdose at any given moment.
 Meth is commonly taken in a binge and crash cycle, meaning the person takes meth for days on end until the body forces a crash to sleep.
 During binge cycles, the person may not feel the effects of meth after a couple of hours and proceed to take more.
 The harm in this is that meth has a half-life of 12 hours.
 This means that only half of the dose of meth taken will be metabolized over that time.
-Taking more every couple of hours can overwhelm the body, increasing the risk of an overdose.
+Taking more every couple of hours can overwhelm the body, increasing the risk of overdosing.

 There are different factors involving genetics and environment that can increase the risk of experiencing a meth overdose.
 Physical factors include having a pre-existing heart condition or being genetically predisposed to heart complications, having genetic codes that increase risky behaviors, and mixing meth with other substances such as alcohol.
-Environmental factors include having family members who take meth, having a meth use disorder yourself, experiencing adversities in childhood such as trauma or abuse, and being exposed to meth at a young age.
+Environmental factors include having family members who take meth, having a methamphetamine use disorder yourself, experiencing adversities in childhood such as trauma or abuse, and being exposed to meth at a young age.
 These factors do not guarantee you will develop a meth use disorder or experience an overdose, but they do increase the likelihood.

 Understanding the Common Signs of Meth Overdose